barathrum54/pomodone-service/README.md

 ## Introduction

-Pomodone Service is an API-driven backend service that facilitates time management and task organization using the Pomodoro Technique.
-It aims to provide a seamless integration of Pomodoro-based time tracking features into various applications.
+Pomodone Service is an API-driven backend service that facilitates the management and retrieval of logs.
+This service allows users to create, read, and update log entries through a simple API.

 ## Features

-- User authentication and registration
-- Task creation, management, and tracking
-- Session management adhering to the Pomodoro Technique
-- Customizable time intervals for work sessions and breaks
-- Reporting and analytics for productivity insights
+- Log entry creation
+- Fetching all log entries
+- Fetching specific log entries by ID

+## API Endpoints

+Here are the API endpoints for the Pomodone Service:

+### Log Management

+- `GET /logs`: List all log entries
+- `GET /logs/:id`: Get a specific log entry by ID
+- `POST /logs`: Create a new log entry

 ## Setup and Installation